-To Dehumidify with A/C (optional on DX)
+To Dehumidify (with optional air conditioner)

 Because an air conditioner dehumidifies as it works, you can use it in cool or cold weather to help defog the windows.
-Just switch the fan on, push the A/C button on, select the desired function and adjust the temperature lever/control dial to a comfortable setting.
+Just switch the fan on, push the A/C button, select the desired function and adjust the temperature control dial to a comfortable setting.

-NOTE: This setting is desirable for most operating conditions in ambient temperatures above approximately 32°F (0°C).
+This setting is desirable for most operating conditions in ambient temperatures above approximately 32°F (0°C).